What does it mean to be 'sow friendly?'

 What is a sow stall?

 A sow stall (also known as a gestation stall) is a type of housing used for pregnant pigs that is highly confined.
 These stalls are roughly the length and width of a fully grown sow (a female breeding pig), and they do not allow the sow to turn around or leave.
 Traditionally, a sow is kept in a stall for some or even all of her pregnancy, which lasts for approximately 115 days.
+On our farm, The Chestnuts, sows are not kept in stalls for longer than 49 days.

 Why do farmers use sow stalls?